Wall Street rallies and the Dow soars 800 points on hopes for lower interest rates

 In sum, Powell said that “the stability of the unemployment rate and other labor market measures allows us to proceed carefully as we consider changes to our policy stance.”

 Treasury yields tumbled in the bond market as bets nevertheless built that the Fed would cut its main interest rate in September.
-Traders see a a 91% chance of that, up from 75% a day earlier, according to data from CME Group.
+Traders see an 85% chance of that, up from 75% a day earlier, according to data from CME Group.

 On Wall Street, stocks of smaller companies led the way.
 They can benefit more from lower interest rates because of their need to borrow money to grow.
-The smaller stocks in the Russell 2000 index surged 3.8%.
+The smaller stocks in the Russell 2000 index surged 3.7% toward its best day since April.

 Nvidia’s CEO, Jensen Huang, said Friday that the company is discussing a potential new computer chip designed for China with the Trump administration.
 The chips are graphics processing units, or GPUs, a type of device used to build and update a range of AI systems.
 But they are less powerful than Nvidia’s top semiconductors today, which cannot be sold to China due to U.S. national security restrictions.